Scuba diving at Puerto Galera – known as one of “the most beautiful bays in the world”, is a unique and rewarding experience.

 The top side is covered in very colourful coral, sponges and other sessile marine life – this is another great place for spotting giant frogfish (I’ve seen orange and white ones here), nudibranch, lionfish and various reef fish.

 Peaking between the gaps at the bottom of this boat, you can see many cleaner shrimp and several moray eels, but the most exciting part of this wreck is the fact that you can easily swim through the large open crack of the stern and find yourself immersed in giant schools of fish.
+(Click here for an awesome read on how and why fish school!)

 A really cool experience to be had whilst inside this wreck, is to approach the armies of cleaner shrimps clinging to the sides and offer them your hand.
 In a few seconds several will climb onto your fingers to feed on any dead skin.